emrysr/devices/readme.md

 # todo
-- connect to device's hotspot
+- store discovered devices as local storage
-- send ssid and psk to device via api
+- add to discovered devices instead of clearing list each time. the zeroconf scan doesn't always return the same results - some devices ar lost until the next scan?
-- revert back to current ssid
+- `onOffline()` and `onOnline()` are not called correctly. need to improve the "I'm offline" event handling to store the `currentSSID` and `currentIP` correctly